tatey/conformist/README.md

 ### One Column

-Maps the first column in the input file to the `:first_name` key-value pair.
-Indexing starts at zero.
+Maps the first column in the input file to `:first_name`.
+Column indexing starts at zero.

 ``` ruby
 column :first_name, 0